 The ICC Carbon Pricing Principles are aimed at helping policy-makers to find a balance when designing and implementing a carbon pricing instrument that should help countries achieve three main objectives:

-> halving GHG emissions by 2030 and achieving net zero emissions by 2050 by both reducing emissions and increasing removals, in line with the latest and leading available science; > contributing to the achievement of the longstanding USD$100 billion climate finance goal and triple annual investments in low and net zero emissions technologies to $3.5 trillion by 2030, further promoting urgently needed climate action and supporting vulnerable actors in their efforts in line with the UN Sustainable Development Goals (SDGs) [SDG 13], while at the same time;
+halving GHG emissions by 2030 and achieving net zero emissions by 2050 by both reducing emissions and increasing removals, in line with the latest and leading available science; > contributing to the achievement of the longstanding USD$100 billion climate finance goal and triple annual investments in low and net zero emissions technologies to $3.5 trillion by 2030, further promoting urgently needed climate action and supporting vulnerable actors in their efforts in line with the UN Sustainable Development Goals (SDGs) [SDG 13], while at the same time;

-> keeping energy prices, also through complementary policies, at a level that does not impede consumer access to affordable and clean energy [SDG 7], does not impede economic growth and job creation [SDG 8] and does not overburden industry; and
+keeping energy prices, also through complementary policies, at a level that does not impede consumer access to affordable and clean energy [SDG 7], does not impede economic growth and job creation [SDG 8] and does not overburden industry; and

-> allowing the continued efficient conduct of business, innovation and infrastructure development [SDG 9]
+allowing the continued efficient conduct of business, innovation and infrastructure development [SDG 9]

+Carbon pricing is an essential tool for comprehensive climate policy packages.
+It can assist governments in achieving existing nationally determined contributions at the lowest possible cost, scaling up investment for further climate mitigation and adaption efforts and ratcheting up ambition.

+The overriding common objective of carbon pricing should be to reduce greenhouse gas emissions.
+The development of sustained and robust carbon markets maximises the effect of carbon pricing in achieving that objective.

 As carbon pricing instruments are put in place, there is a growing risk of shifting emissions outside the countries that take action to mitigate emissions domestically.
 Several countries and regions, which have led change on carbon pricing, have introduced measures or are planning to do so to mitigate the risk.